The Hero Poncho is more than just rain gear. It’s a crucial part of your survival kit, which can save...

 However, materials can have fire-resistant ratings.
 The same material may have different ratings based on the size, the penetrating item's material, and the material being penetrated (e.g., concrete, gypsum board on wood framing, masonry).

 To further explain fire-stopping, imagine a building as a single unit with several rooms.
-Since a fire can start in any room, you must prevent that fire from spreading to other rooms.
+Since a fire can start in any room, you must prevent that fire from spreading to the rest of the house.

 Doing this lets people evacuate.
 It also gives time for emergency response teams to get to the building.